martinmernerfer-dot/Current/El incomprensible deseo de levedad.md

  “What if a demon were to creep after you one night, in your loneliest loneliness, and say, 'This life which you live must be lived by you once again and innumerable times more; and every pain and joy and thought and sigh must come again to you, all in the same sequence..." - Nietzche

 - A veces despierto y lo primero que noto es la carencia de propósito.
-El viento desordeno el sentido que le di a mi vida mientras dormía -debí cerrar mi ventana.
+El viento sopló de noche desordeno el sentido que le di a la vida.
+Debí cerrar mi ventana.
-	- Aún así, todo me parece tan tremendamente importante y preciado.
+	- Nada tiene s
 		- Quiero que quede claro, esto es algo malo.
 	- Cualquier cosa podría salir mal y seria un daño irreparable, con repercusiones tan grandes que no soy capaz ni de expresar.
 El final de todo lo que he trabajado por mantener.
 - Esos días la perdida supera a la ganancia y yo -*responsable gambler*- pierdo las ganas de jugar.
 Simplemente quiero existir un poco menos.